 In a certain sense all Thai Massage sessions are therapy sessions.
-But we don’t always start with this particular aim.
+But we — Thai Massage therapists — don’t always start with this particular aim.
 It’s often something that comes up during a session.
 The need appears.
 It shows itself.

-As we are no medical doctors, people don’t always come to us with a direct healing demand.
+A Thai Massage therapist is not a medical doctor, and people don’t always seek us out because of a direct healing demand.
 Yet, it’s something that can develop.
-When during sessions we point out what their problems may be, where they perhaps originate, we can gain their trust to start giving therapy.
+When during sessions we point out what their health problems may be, where they perhaps originate, we can gain their trust to start giving therapy.

 With consent from our clients, we can start working more focused.
 Sure, we also get clients with a particular request: a shoulder problem, a back problem, a hip problem, and so on.
 That’s fine.
 But even then, a Thai Massage session is always a full body session.
 That’s our starting point.
 Work holistically.
 To feel, to sense, the whole, and then act.
 We do the whole thing.
 Head to toes.
 With a certain focus on “issues,” if appropriate.

 In Thailand, the therapy scenario is in a way quite different.
-People might go to a Traditional Thai Medicine Hospital, which includes Thai Herbs and Nutrition, Buddhist Medicine, and Thai Massage.
+People might go to a Traditional Thai Medicine Hospital, which includes herbs and nutrition, Buddhist Medicine, and Thai Massage.
 One goes to a Thai Medicine doctor for analysis and diagnosis, who then prescribes the treatment consisting of a blend of herbal/food treatment, massage treatment, and spiritual guidance.

 In the West, this is actually quite similar, but generally not in a holistic manner: we take a certain nutritional diet and medicines, we visit a psychoanalyst, and we do some bodywork, fitness or sports.
 Seen like this, Eastern or Western approaches are not that different.
 The difference is that the Western approach is often fragmented.
 We often don’t notice or even engage in the holistic aspect.